federicobassetto/simpler-xmas/master-plan.md

        - A short excerpt from the description.
        - A small tag such as “Self‑care”, “Connection”, “Decluttering”, “Nature”, “Giving”.
      - A right‑hand or below‑the‑fold panel for **“Today’s focus”**:
-       - Highlights the activity for today’s date (if within the 14‑day window).
+       - Highlights the activity for today's date (if within the 25‑day window).
        - Shows the full description, recommended time and estimated minutes.
        - Displays one inspirational quote (see external data section).